 - If you are taking drumstick leaves for the first time, saute them in a teaspoon of oil for easy digestion before adding to batter.

-- If you don’t prefer crunchy raw onion, saute them before adding to batter.
+- If you don’t prefer raw onion, saute them before adding to batter.

 - As lentils are not easily digestible I have added ginger.

-- You can use sesame oil instead of coconut oil.
+- You may use sesame oil instead of coconut oil.